A revised account of the history of

 March 1897; “On the electric organ at the parish church, Mr Jos.
 Ormesher, A.R.C.O., recently played the following:

 The organ was rebuilt in its present form in 1927 by Rushworth and Dreaper, through a generous donation from George Blundell, Esq., adding a small number of new ranks, including the Tuba (playable on Choir and Great).
+The Organ Consultant on this occasion was Sir John Priestman, the self-made millionaire shipbuilding magnate from Sunderland.
+It would seem that he had an interest in the Church of England, and in the preservation of its organs in particular, although the nature of his connection with the Ormskirk case remains unknown.
+Nevertheless, he insisted on some changes to the original proposals by Rushworth and Dreaper; it is Sir John (who signed ’Jack’) whom we have to thank for the enclosure of two of the Choir flutes, R&D having originally proposed to enclose only the two small reeds.
 All ranks are independent, except for the 32’ Acoustic, one 8’ Pedal extension and the duplexing of the Tuba.
 This non-use of extension or ‘borrowing’, even in the Pedal Organ (where, furthermore, an extra octave of pipes is provided to each rank for use with the Octave coupler), is lavish in the extreme, and a feature generally found on only the best, even of cathedral organs.
+The construction of the organ was radically altered at this stage; the Choir Organ was retrieved from the Sanctuary and relocated immediately behind the west-facing case and the conversion to pneumatic action necessitated a complete reconstruction of the gallery, with anew organ loft floor, designed by Austin and Paley, successors to the architects at the restoration of the 1880’s.
 Interestingly, the soundboards for both the Great and Swell Mixtures are bored out for five ranks, as per the 1894 build, although only three ranks remain in each case.
 The stop-knobs showing ‘III’ appear contemporaneous with the others, the implication being that two ranks on each have been removed at or before the 1927 rebuild; maybe a function of the musical tastes of the time.
-Wind pressures also appear to have been raised at the time to their present levels, as follows:
+Wind pressures were raised at the time to their present levels, as follows:

 Pedal flues: 4½ ”